WPCloudDeploy/wp-cloud-deploy/README.md

 * Dev: WPAPP - Add filter to the base WooCommerce class: wpcd_does_order_suppress_thank_you_notice
 * Fix: WPAPP - Missing default $in_args for change_php_workers (Thanks @batonac)
 * Fix: WPAPP - Remove an errant error_log statement.
+* Fix: WPAPP - Prevent WPCD from registering a site twice on the Logtivity service.

 5.6.0
 ------